Wahi Harnesses the Power of Slack and AI to Transform Homebuying

 The Wahi app provides a seamless real estate experience for homebuyers, connecting clients remotely with Wahi’s in-house Realtors.
 When they’re ready, clients can also visit properties with Wahi’s tour assistants on the ground.
 Wahi pulls MLS listings and more from provinces including Ontario, British Columbia, Alberta, and Nova Scotia.

-For Lydia Ku, Wahi’s Head of Marketing for Campaigns and Customer Experience, a recent major project revolved around the launch of their co-buyer app, a home-hunting experience for couples that lets them communicate, track favourite listings, and schedule tours in one place.
-‘To achieve success with our co-buyer app, we relied on Slack channels to keep collaboration focused and streamlined,’ she said.
+For Lydia Ku, Wahi’s Head of Marketing for Campaigns and Customer Experience, a recent major project revolved around the launch of their co-buyer app, a home-hunting experience for couples that lets them communicate, track favorite listings, and schedule tours in one place.
+“To achieve success with our co-buyer app, we relied on Slack channels to keep collaboration focused and streamlined,” she said.

 Even after the successful launch of our co-buyer app, we still get alerts in Slack when co-buyers are connected, allowing the team to continue to celebrate their hard work.